PE and Sport Premium Funding

 Thursday: Year 4 and Year 6

-At St. Gregory’s Catholic Primary School, every pupil participates in at least the minimum 2 hours of physical activity per week.
-Pupils across Key Stage One and Two take art in Games, Gymnastics, Dance and Swimming Lessons, planned and delivered by Physical Education Specialists.
+At St. Gregory’s Catholic Primary School, every pupil participates in, at least, the minimum 2 hours of physical activity per week.
+Pupils across Key Stage One and Two take part in Games, Gymnastics, Dance and Swimming Lessons, planned and delivered by Physical Education Specialists.
 Lessons are fun and challenging yet offer structure to provide progression for all pupils regardless of ability.
-Lessons provide a balance between healthy competition and skill acquisition, allowing for development of social and emotional skills such as teambuilding and problem solving, as well as widening their physical abilities.
+Lessons provide a balance between healthy competition and skill acquisition, allowing for development of social and emotional skills such as team-building and problem solving, as well as widening their physical abilities.

 Gymnastics and Dance